 What Is an Invoice?

-An invoice or a bill is a statement consisting of goods or services a consumer bought from a seller.
+A simple invoice or a bill is a statement consisting of goods or services a consumer bought from a seller.
 It consists of the buyer and seller's name; items bought, its quantities, special discounts (if applicable), mode of payment, and mode of transport.
 A lot of people may be confused between an invoice and a receipt.
 An invoice is sent to the consumer before purchase while the buyer receives the printed receipt after making a purchase.
 The receipt and invoice are both handled by the Accounting Department.

 Of all the invoices, 90% are still non-electronically handled.
 This will cause a delay in keeping track of the cash flow.
 Invoices cost businesses much.
 That's why companies should use accounting software for commercial invoicing purposes.